Anchorage Digital Selects Modern Treasury to Power Money Movement Infrastructure.Learn more →

 Follow us

 Businesses use ledgers to get a detailed view of their financial transactions for different periods of time, be that weeks, months, quarters, or years.
-The information contained in a general ledger is also what is used to create income statements, balance sheets, or other financial documents.
+The information contained in a ledger is also what is used to create income statements, balance sheets, or other financial documents.
 Another key use of a ledger is to keep track of important balances that can inform business decisions such as how much to pay out to vendors or employees.

 What are the key components of a Ledger?